jcwilson11/JCW.CPE322/README.md

 # **Joris Wilson: CPE 322 - Engineering VI**

-## This repo will contain all related files and notes to CPE 322, a design class at Stevens Institute of Technology
+## This repo will contain all related files and notes to CPE 322, an undergraduate design class at Stevens Institute of Technology

 ---

 ## My name is Joris, and I am a 3rd year computer engineering undergrad at Stevens

 ### About Me